emard/esp32ecp5/README.md

 # Dual USB-SERIAL

-This should be integrated into dfu.py in the future.
 Creates two USB-SERIAL ports: ttyACM0 for micropython prompt, ttyACM1 for communication with FPGA.
+Should be integrated into dfu.py in the future.

 Install "usb-device-cdc"